ysy-dlg/PyVerDetector/README.md

 *PyVerDetector* is a Chrome extension for Stack Overflow that detects whether a given code snippet can be interpreted with the selected Python version.

-This is the public repo for the project:

-**PyVerDetector: A Chrome Extension Detecting the Python Version of Stack Overflow Code Snippets**

 ## Building

 In order to build *PyVerDetector*, [flex](https://github.com/westes/flex), [bison](https://www.gnu.org/software/bison/) version 3.0 or higher and [emscripten](https://emscripten.org/) are required as dependencies.